GrumpyMelon/LazyChops.github.io/README.md

 ## Welcome to LazyGhost's

-I am trying to write my first blogs.
+I am trying to write something, so.